Ian Carmichael's Page

 Marist Regional College

-I'm currently our info systems manager, teacher of sundry computing subjects, various religion subjects, and I'm keen to see some learning tools which require student engagement and reflection - in particular with our Senior College Units on ethics and ethical controversies and science and the religion.
+I'm currently teacher of sundry mathematics subjects, various religion subjects, and I'm keen to see some learning tools which require student engagement and reflection - in particular with our Senior College Units on ethics and ethical controversies and science and religion.
 (Formal) Strings to my bow are physics, mathematics, philosophy, education, theology and computer science.

 Ian Carmichael's Blog